splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/instrumentation/instrument-nodejs-application.rst

 .. _instrument-nodejs-applications:

 ***************************************************************
-Instrument a Node application for Splunk Observability Cloud
+Instrument your Node application for Splunk Observability Cloud
 ***************************************************************

 .. meta::